VeluriRashmitha/HematoVision/README.md

 # HematoVision

-HematoVision is a deep learning web application for blood cell image classification.
-It utilizes a pre-trained CNN model built with TensorFlow and provides an interactive interface using Flask.
+A deep learning web app for blood cell image classification using **Flask** and **TensorFlow**.

-## 🔬 About

-This project classifies microscopic images of blood cells into four categories:
+This project uses a Convolutional Neural Network (CNN) trained to classify four types of blood cells:
 - **Eosinophil**
 - **Lymphocyte**
 - **Monocyte**
 - **Neutrophil**

-The goal is to assist in the automated analysis of blood samples for medical diagnosis.
+The application allows users to upload blood cell images and returns the predicted cell type in a simple web interface.

+---

+## 🔧 Technologies Used

+- Python
+- TensorFlow / Keras
+- Flask
+- OpenCV
+- HTML & CSS (Milligram CSS framework)
+- Jupyter Notebook

 ---